Traverse City Cataract Doctors

-I am continually amazed with new technology and how it changes our lives.
-Innovation has certainly not spared the field of health care and especially not cataract surgery.
+I am continually amazed by new technology and how it changes our lives.
+Innovation has certainly not spared the field of healthcare and especially not cataract surgery.
 Two noteworthy recent developments in cataract surgery which have made a big impact on outcomes and convenience for my patients are the Catalys Femtosecond laser and TriMoxi infusions.
-The Catalys femtosecond laser can now be utilized to complete several important steps in the surgical process which in the past were preformed manually by the operating surgeon.
+The Catalys femtosecond laser can now be utilized to complete several important steps in the surgical process which in the past were performed manually by the operating surgeon.
 The Catalys laser also provides a completely new function of softening the cataract prior to its removal.

 The other big change in cataract surgery, which to me is just as exciting as the femtosecond laser is TriMoxi infusion.
 This means no longer needing to instill antibiotic and steroid drops 4 times a day for 3-4 weeks after surgery as a means to prevent infection and inflammation.
 By infusing just a small amount of TriMoxi, a compounded antibiotic/steroid solution, behind the new lens at the end of the surgical case patients can avoid the need for eye drops.
 We no longer have to worry about our patients missing or forgetting eye drops and the risk of serious infection it may bring.
 TriMoxi infusion during surgery is not only more convenient and more reliable than conventional eye drop treatment after cataract surgery it is less expensive.